Therapy for Deep Work & Lasting Change.

 -

+Negative Self-Talk is often called an ‘inner critic’ in therapy.
 Your inner critic developed to keep you safe from failure or rejection, but now it keeps you small.
 Therapy helps you understand this voice, soften its control, and build a more compassionate inner dialogue that supports growth and confidence.